mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 The ROC curve emphasizes that the optimal decision point is determined by a tradeoff between missing errors and false alarm errors.
 As long as the curve is not flat, we get a lower miss rate $\text{Pmiss}$ if we accept a higher false alarm rate $\text{Pfa}$.

 How much $\text{Pfa}$ we tolerate is determined by application parameters, captured by the derivative of the isocost line.
 Given flat priors and high Cmiss, our application requires low $\text{Pmiss}$ and thus tolerates high Pfa.
-Visually, that corresponds to operating points in the upper-hand corner of the ROC space.
+Visually, that corresponds to operating points in the right upper-hand corner.

 The graphs also shows the connections between LLR and ROC.
 The fraud application penalizes false negatives heavily, which corresponds to a low $\delta$ in the definition above and therefore to a flattish ROC isocost, which maps to the low threshold in the LLR graph.